The Tobacco Control Initiative

 counselors.
 The sessions consist of two two-hour

-sessions over two weeks (held on Tuesdays).
-Group size is generally eight to 10 participants.
+Tuesdays).
+Group size is generally eight to

-Sessions cover: developing quit plans, obtaining
+10 participants.
+Sessions cover: developing quit

-social support, stress management techniques, diet
+plans, obtaining social support, stress management

-and nutrition information and medication
+techniques, diet and nutrition information and

-assistance.
-New sessions begin each month and are
+medication assistance.
+New sessions begin each

-specific session times at your facility, contact
+times.
+For specific session times at your

-your on-site TCI staff member.
+facility, contact your on-site TCI staff

 3.)
 Quit-Line